SnehaJoshi11/stock-analysis/README.md

 # Stock-Analysis with VBA and Excel
 ## Overview : VBA Stock Analysis Project

-We are analysing the yearly stock data to compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+We are analyzing the yearly stock data to compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

 ## Purpose